 Take control of your data and your research with an introduction to Python.
-As a new member of the Software Carpentries organisation, KCL is aiming to empower our staff to feel more confident working with data, software, and analysis.
+As a new member of The Carpentries, a non-profit organisation of volunteers who teach foundational coding and data sciences to researchers worldwide, King's College London is aiming to empower our staff and postgraduate students to feel more confident working with data, software, and analysis.
 Python is one of the main tools used at King’s Digital Lab and throughout research, due to its straightforward syntax, its power and its versatility.

 A Software Carpentry Introduction to Python workshop, aimed at postgraduates and staff in the Faculties of Arts & Humanities and Social Science & Public Policy at KCL, will take place on Thursday 9 – Friday 10 January 2020 at Strand Campus.

-Suitable for complete beginners, this two-day workshop, delivered on behalf of King's eResearch by King's Digital Lab and Health Sciences Doctoral Training Centre and taught by qualified Carpentries instructors, will provide an introduction to the the Unix shell, version control with Git and data analysis and visualisation with Python programming language.
+Suitable for complete beginners, this two-day workshop, delivered on behalf of King's eResearch by King's Digital Lab and Health Sciences Doctoral Training Centre and taught by qualified Carpentries instructors, will provide an introduction to the the Unix shell, to working with data using OpenRefine, to data analysis and visualisation with Python programming language.

 Participants will be encouraged to help each other and apply the skills learned to datasets from their research area.
-Visit the website for the Unix Shell, Git and Introduction to Python I and Python II lesson curricula.
+For the full programme of the workshop please visit the workshop's webpage maintained by the instructors.
+In addition, you may want to consult the Carpentries' website for the Unix Shell, Introduction to Working with Data, Open Refine and Introduction to Python I and Python II lesson curricula.

 A booking fee of £35 to cover catering costs will apply.